tektechnologies/Instructor-Prep/201/class-05.md

 ## adding names to anonymous functions/show the outcome in the stacktrace in console

-- We want to build out functions in a couple of differnet ways.
-For one, we may be working on a block of logic that does something and may eventually end up in a function where this named peice of code, can then have its parameters determined and can be called over and over.
+- We want to build out functions in a couple of different ways.
+For one, we may be working on a block of logic that does something and may eventually end up in a function where this named piece of code, can then have its parameters determined and can be called over and over.

 - So lets write a function that prompts a user for a pizza crust.